iamcal/homespring.js/examples/README.md

 # Example code

 These examples in this directory are taken from multiple sources.
-The table below sahows which interpreters are able to run which examples:
+The table below shows which interpreters are able to run which examples:

 | Example      | Source       | Cal | Jeff | Joe | Quin |
 | ------------ | ------------ | --- | ---- | --- | ---- |